gmalakar/Flouds.Py/README.md

 }
 ```

-**How it works:**
-- You must add an entry for each ONNX model you want to use.
-- The paths and configuration options are defined according to the `embedder_task` (for embedding models) or `summarization_task` (for summarization models).
 - The structure of your ONNX model folder should match the configuration in this file.

 #### ONNX Model Folder Structure